documentationfor yFiles for HTML 3.0.0.1

 interaction resize

-Since resizing nodes is done via handles, adjusting the behavior can be done with GraphEditorInputMode’s showHandleItems property.
-This is also the place where resizing nodes can be turned off completely by setting a value that does not include NODE.
+Since resizing nodes is done via handles, you can adjust the behavior using the GraphEditorInputMode’s showHandleItems property.
+You can also disable node resizing completely by setting a value that does not include NODE.

 Turning off interactive node resizing

-Further customization is possible via GraphEditorInputMode’s child input mode HandleInputMode which is discussed in more detail in Customizing Resizing Nodes.
+You can further customize the resizing behavior using the GraphEditorInputMode’s child input mode, HandleInputMode, which is discussed in more detail in Customizing Resizing Nodes.

 Resizing nodes is supported by the following auxiliary interaction concepts: